If I improved my sleep (from a health condition defined by unrefreshing sleep), you can, too.

 I encourage you to get Sleep Smarter for yourself, which provides many other good tips, all with scientific context.

 Getting complete lab testing for environmental healing blockers and resolving them was key for my health recovery and also helped my sleep.
-One of the several lab test results that came back elevated (the highest my ME/CFS specialist doctor in Georgia had ever seen) was for mycotoxins of a type of household mold, found in multiple locations by home testers who came later that week.
-I will share the tests that moved the needle for me and other recoverers in a future post.
+One of the several lab test results that came back elevated (the highest my ME/CFS specialist doctor in Georgia had seen) was for byproducts of an invisible-to-the-eye type of mold found in multiple locations by home testers who came later that week.
+The lab tests that identified it were the C4a inflammation marker blood test and the Great Plains Lab MycoTox urine test.

-When I left my charming, turn-of-the-century, water-damaged bungalow rental soon after for a 5-year-old sunny apartment (I didn’t move to a brand-new place since I had heightened reactions to building smells) taking very little with me (just our dish wear, some clothes we could wash and dry very hot, and some key documents in ziplocks), I was able to breathe more easily at night.
+When I left my charming, turn-of-the-century, leaky bungalow rental soon after for a 5-year-old sunny apartment (I didn’t move to a brand-new place since my brain had heightened reactions to building smells) taking very little with me (just our dish wear, some clothes we could wash and dry very hot, and some key documents in ziplocks), I was able to breathe more easily at night.
 I also no longer had the urge to pee three times per night.
 This improved my health and sleep quality.

-A couple months later, I would learn that an inflammatory response to long-term mold exposure can cause brain injury similar to actual head trauma.
+A couple months later, I would learn that an inflammatory response to long-term “environmental visitor” exposure can injure the brain similar to actual head trauma.
 My now husband didn’t have this response to the “house party guests,” and I’d later learn more clues why.